 “Person who inspired you the most”

-Does ‘inspirational’ have to fit a criteria?
+Does ‘inspirational’ have to be specific?

 I’m sure almost everyone has written an essay or two on ‘The Most Inspiring Person’ during their school days; pages have been filled in praises of dignitaries, world leaders, sports stars or actors.